Skip to footer content

 Install-Package BarCode

-This command downloads and installs the barcode scanner SDK along with all required dependencies for your .NET MAUI application.
+This command downloads and installs the barcode scanner SDK along with all required dependencies for the .NET MAUI application.

 Configure Platform Permissions

-Even when scanning from image files rather than a live camera, it's good practice to configure the following permissions for your .NET MAUI barcode scanner app.
+Even when scanning from image files rather than a live camera feed, it is good practice to configure the following permissions for the .NET MAUI barcode scanner app.

 For Android, add the following to Platforms/Android/AndroidManifest.xml: